kykc/juras/README.md

 ## Limitations

-Initiation flow is currently unimplemented - you will need to connect your coffee machine to your WiFi network with the stock app.
+- Initiation flow is currently unimplemented - you will need to connect your coffee machine to your WiFi network with the stock app.
 After that you can safely pair with the machine from Juras and continue from there.
+- Currently tested only on [E6](https://uk.jura.com/en/homeproducts/automatic-coffee-machines/e6-piano-black-ukc-15511)
+  coffee machine with Smart Connect v2 module.
+For details see [protocol description](PROTOCOL.md) in theory should support other models, see `./protocol/src/commonMain/resources/catalogs` for the list
+- Only one coffee machine can be paired to the app at the moment.

 ## Requirements